Harichand Guruchand University: History

-The university was established in 2018 as Harichand Guruchand University under The Harichand Guruchand University Act, 2018, West Bengal Act XXVII of 2018, Part- III, Acts of the West Bengal Legislature, Law Department Legislative Notification, published in The Kolkata Gazette (Extraordinary), 2nd January, 2019..
+The university was established in 2018 as Harichand Guruchand University under The Harichand Guruchand University Act, 2018, West Bengal Act XXVII of 2018, Part- III, Acts of the West Bengal Legislature, Law Department Legislative Notification, published in The Kolkata Gazette (Extraordinary), 2nd January, 2019.
 It started its educational programme with the appointment of the first vice-chancellor, Tapan Kumar Biswas, in January 2021.

 At the initial stage, until the completion of new university buildings, all administrative works and physical teaching programme were operated from P. R. Thakur Government College building, located adjacent to the university.
-In November 2021, The university started its online teaching programme due to COVID-19 pandemic.
+In November 2021, the university started its online teaching programme due to the COVID-19 pandemic.